Chapter 5.30

 5.30.120 Maintenance of registry.

-The Licensing Officer shall maintain and make available for public inspection a copy or record of every completed application received and the certificate or written denial issued by the City.
+The Licensing Officer shall maintain and make available for public inspection a copy or record of every completed application received and the permit approval or written denial issued by the City.
 Applicant’s criminal background check shall remain a confidential and private record not available for public inspection, except as disclosure is required by law.
-The Licensing Officer may furnish to the head of the City’s Law Enforcement Agency a listing of all applicants, including those denied and those issued a certificate.
+The Licensing Officer may furnish to the head of the City’s Law Enforcement Agency a listing of all applicants.
 [Ord.
+24-27 § 1; Ord.
 18-07 § 1 (Exh.
 A); Ord.
 11-08 § 1 (Exh.
 A); Ord.
 07-09 § 1 (Exh.
 A); Code 1971 § 5-6-12.]

-Certificates shall be issued only in the name of the applicant and list the responsible party or entity, if any.
-The certificate shall be nontransferable.
-A registered solicitor desiring to facilitate or attempt to facilitate home solicitation sales with different goods or services or a responsible person or entity, from those designated in the originally submitted completed application, shall submit a written change request to the Licensing Officer.
-A new certificate, based on the amended information, shall be issued for the balance of time remaining on the solicitor’s previous certificate before the amendment was filed.
-Before the new certificate is given to the registered solicitor, the registered solicitor shall obtain a revised identification badge from the City, as necessary to correct revised information, after payment of the fee for the identification badge.
+Permits shall be issued only in the name of the applicant and list the responsible party or entity, if any.
+The permit shall be nontransferable.
+A registered solicitor desiring to facilitate or attempt to facilitate home solicitation sales with different goods or services or a responsible person or entity from those designated in the originally submitted completed application shall submit a written change request to the Licensing Officer.
+A new permit, based on the amended information, shall be issued for the balance of time remaining on the solicitor’s previous permit before the amendment was filed.
+Before the new permit is given to the registered solicitor, the registered solicitor shall obtain a revised identification badge from the City, as necessary to correct revised information, after payment of the fee for the identification badge.
 [Ord.
+24-27 § 1; Ord.
 18-07 § 1 (Exh.
 A); Ord.
 11-08 § 1 (Exh.
 A); Ord.
 07-09 § 1 (Exh.
 A); Code 1971 § 5-6-13.]

 5.30.140 Deceptive soliciting practices prohibited.